wnet500/EMG_hand_finger_gestures_classification/README.md

 # Electromyogram-based classification of hand and finger gestures using artificial neural networks

-The codes for `2.6 Modeling` in Meterials and Methods of the paper is available.
+The codes for `2.6 Modeling` in Materials and Methods of the paper are available.

 *** Note that all codes are executable ONLY if your own data exist